Essay

 state in, local work, state out.

-Real proving systems may use many rows for one token step, or group operations in a different way.
+A row does not have to mean one human-visible token.
+Real proving systems may use many rows for one token step, or group operations differently.
+The point is that row design is where the computational object becomes concrete.

 A beginner’s view of one traced decode step